Lesson Plan - Get It!

 The Sahara reaches across 11 countries and composes 31% of the African continent.
 Given its size, the Sahara is divided into three zones: Northern, Central, and Southern.

-Flora and fauna vary depending on the zone but may include.
+Flora and fauna vary depending on the zone but may include the following.

 Life in the Sahara

 People have lived in the Sahara area for thousands of years.
-Petroglyphs, like the one pictured below, trace life back to the last glacial period.
+Like the one pictured below, petroglyphs trace life back to the last glacial period.

-In fact, at that time, the area was much wetter than what we find today.
+At that time, the area was much wetter than we find today.
 The shifting of the earth's axis thousands of years ago led to the desertification of the area.

 Today, the major tribes occupying the Sahara include Amazigh, Toubou, Nubian, Zaghawa, Kanuri, Hausa, Songhai, Beja, and Fula.
 Arabic dialects are the most common languages spoken in the Sahara.

-People living in the desert usually live in tents that are easily transportable to available water sources.
+People in the desert usually live in tents easily transportable to available water sources.
 They may cultivate crops in irrigated land near an oasis to tend to flocks of sheep, goats, or camels.

 Food in the desert is limited.
-People eat dates from the oasis palms and cheese made from sheep or goat milk as well as meat from those animals.
+People eat dates from the oasis palms, cheese made from sheep or goat milk, and meat from those animals.

-The Tuareg people are nomadic sheep farmers who are often called "the blue people" because their turbans and shawls are colored with an indigo dye that sometimes rubs off on their skin.
+The Tuareg people are nomadic sheep farmers often called "the blue people" because their turbans and shawls are colored with an indigo dye that sometimes rubs off on their skin.

-To gain a greater appreciation for life in the Sahara, watch Living in the desert, from New Atlantic TRIBES, which was filmed in the Mauritania Desert located within the Sahara:
+To gain a greater appreciation for life in the Sahara, watch the video below, which was filmed in the Mauritania Desert located within the Sahara.